abuyusif01/Java-Project/src/README.md

 3. Allow Student to chat with each other.

 "D-Schedule" came in to reality for the sake of the following heroes.
-1. Material Ocean help with the color schema :: github.com/material-ocean.
+1. [Material Ocean](github.com/material-ocean) help with the color schema
 2. Of-course never forget with github they helped us all the time. they do host our Code for free.
 3. Credit goes to Google, Stack-over and many more online tutorials.
 4. Finally Our lecturer Dr, Ameer.
 The motivation behind this thing.